 - EEG (if seizures are suspected)

 With ADHD, it is also important to rule out:

 - sleep disorders

 - learning disabilities

 The Holistic Evaluation and Treatment of ADD/ADHD

-The natural treatment of ADD/ADHD and evaluation requires a wide-ranging knowledge base in various modalities including:
+Consequently, the natural and holistic evaluation and treatment of ADD/ADHD requires a wide-ranging knowledge base in:

 - Nutritional biochemistry

 - Energy field scanning